What are the criteria for selecting dyslexia writing software or app for those with dyslexia?

 Which features/capabilities are the most important?

-How do I review and grade different writing assistant packages?
+How do I review and grade different writing apps/software packages?

 Dr. Robert Iakobashvili, Ghotit CTO: I have been asked this question numerous times.
-Here is the list of my recommendations for reviewing writing assistant solutions and finding the solution that fits you best.
+Here is the list of my recommendations for reviewing writing dyslexia software or apps and finding the solution that fits you best.

 1. Choose your own text samples.

 Test the dyslexia software with your own text samples.
 The solution needs to assist your writing, so collect samples of typical text written by you or your targeted user group, and test these text samples.

 2. Use text samples from multiple sources.

 It is recommended to use numerous samples from diversified sources written on different subjects.
 Using a large enough and diversified corpus takes more time, but it has a real value in understanding what each solution can deliver to you or your institution.

 3. Don’t use any published text samples in your reviewing.